418-cloud/gitops-deploy/README.md

 # gitops-deploy
-Repository sync to k8s with flux
+Repository sync to k8s with fluxcd